rei/rei-cedar-docs/docs/release-notes/summer-2021/README.md

 - Depending on the age of your microsite, you may wish to ensure your other dependencies are also up to date.
 As always, [Climbers Site](https://git.rei.com/projects/CLIMB/repos/climbers-site/browse) is a good reference point.
 - If your project depends on any shared component packages (i.e, FEDPACK, FEDCOMP, FEDPAGES), you will want to update those packages to the new version of Cedar before updating your microsite.
 - Please reach out in Slack at [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) or [#frontier-users](https://rei.slack.com/archives/CLWJC9FFW) if you have any questions.

+## 10.0.1

+### Bug Fixes

+- CdrModal has been updated to address an issue when using the modal slot that would result in errors being thrown when opened
 ## New Features
 ### Polyfill Removals